philipturner/differentiation/README.md

 ## Demonstration

-This package was been used in an iOS [sample project](https://github.com/philipturner/differentiation-ios-demo) to find velocity from physics equations.
+This package was used in an iOS [sample project](https://github.com/philipturner/differentiation-ios-demo) to find velocity from physics equations.

 ## Compatibility with Development Toolchains

-To create differentiation code that compiles with and without Swift release toolchains, optionally depend on the Differentiation package if compiling with a release toolchain.
+To create differentiation code that compiles with and without Swift release toolchains, optionally depend on this package if compiling with a release toolchain.
 In addition, use this import guard at the top of your source files:

 ```swift
 #if canImport(Differentiation)